ugoerra/ugoerra.github.io/_pages/about.md

 I am an Associate Professor at the [University of Basilicata](https://www.unibas.it), Italy, at the [Department of Engineering](https://ingegneria.unibas.it/site/home.html).
 I am also the founder of eXtended Reality & Artificial Intelligence Laboratory, where I lead a research group dedicated to advancing the frontiers of XR and AI technologies.

 I got my Laurea in Informatica cum laude in 2001 from the [University of Salerno](https://www.unisa.it) and my PhD in Computer Science from the same University in 2004.
-Then, I moved to Potenza as an Assistant Professor of Computer Science.

-I focus on developing innovative applications integrating virtual and augmented reality with intelligent systems.
-I like collaborating with industry partners and academic institutions to push the boundaries of human-computer interaction, aiming to transform how people engage with digital environments across various sectors.

-My work and research
+Research Summary
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+My research focuses on the intersection of Computer Graphics, Artificial Intelligence, Human-Centered Computing, and Visualization.
+I am passionate about advancing Computer Graphics to create more immersive and realistic visual experiences.
+By integrating Artificial Intelligence, I develop intelligent systems that can understand, interpret, and generate complex visual data.
+My emphasis on Human-Centered Computing ensures that the technologies and applications I create are designed with the user's needs and experiences at the forefront.
+Through innovative Visualization techniques, I strive to make complex information more accessible and understandable, empowering users across various fields to make informed decisions.

+In addition to my academic pursuits, I actively collaborate with industry partners to apply cutting-edge research to real-world challenges.
+This dual engagement allows me to bridge the gap between theoretical advancements and practical applications, driving innovation in academia and industry.

 **Markdown generator**